How to Solve Code Integration Issues

-Automation platforms like Make are flexible and powerful, but they have some features that could cause confusion, especially for people who want to use code modules.
+Automation platforms like Make are flexible and powerful, but they have some features that could confuse, especially for people who want to use code modules.
 A common issue comes up when working with Collections.

 A Collection in Make is a special type of data structure.
 It contains key-value pairs.